tiagolr/gate12/README.md

 MIDI can be used to trigger the envelope or restart its cycle, it can also be used to change patterns (defaults to channel 10).

+#### Pattern sync

+Pattern changes can be synced to the playback beat position, this allows for to make timely transitions in real time in sync with the song position.

 #### Sequencer

 Clicking the `Seq` button toggles the sequencer mode where patterns can be built and randomized with ease.